markmo/dltemplate/src/rl/routing_optimization/README.rst

 learning in both the actor and the critic.
 In Deep Reinforcement Learning, neural networks can be used to represent the actor and critic structures.

-Off-Policy vs. On-Policy.
+**Off-Policy vs. On-Policy**.
 Reinforcement Learning algorithms which are characterized as off-policy generally employ a separate behavior policy that is independent of the policy being improved upon; the behavior policy is used to simulate trajectories.
 A key benefit of this separation is that the behavior policy can operate by sampling all actions, whereas